tc39/proposal-temporal/docs/monthday.md

 The disambiguation parameter tells what should happen when out-of-range values are given or when the result would be an invalid month-day combination, such as "June 31":
 - In `constrain` mode (the default), any out-of-range values are clamped to the nearest in-range value, so June 31 would become June 30.
-- In `balance` mode, an out-of-range value for the day is resolved by balancing them with the next highest unit, so June 31 would become July 1; and an out-of-range value for the month wraps around, so `{month: 13}` would end up as January.
 - In `reject` mode, the presence of out-of-range values will cause the constructor to throw a `RangeError`.

 > **NOTE:** For the purpose of this method, February is treated as having 29 days, so that it remains possible to construct a `Temporal.MonthDay` for February 29.